Sharvenium/ghost-site-ARCHIVE/books/index.md

 Maybe in the future each book will have its own page with notes.
 [Email me](mailto:sharvenium@gmail.com) any recommendations and any thoughts about the books as always. :)

+-
+-   📄 Essentialism by Greg McKeown
+-   🔭 Moonwalking with Einstein by Joshua Foer
+-   ⚛️ Einstein by Walter Isaacson
+-   😊 Happy by Derren Brown
+-   📎 Deep Work by Cal Newport
+-   📝 How to Take Smart Notes by Sönke Ahrens
+-   💩 Everything is F*cked by Mark Manson
+-   💍 Lord of the Rings by J.R.R Tolkien
+-   😁 The Courage to Be Happy by Fumitake Koga and Ichiro Kishimi
+-   ♥️ The Heart is the Bottleneck by Tiago Forte
+-   🕺 Superhuman Social Skills by Tynan
+-   🌎 21 Lessons for the 21st Century
+-   👨🏾‍💻 Remote by DHH and Jason Fried
+-   🌴 The 4-Hour Work Week by Tim Ferriss
+-   🛠 Tools of Titan by Tim Ferriss
+-   🧠 The Almanack of Naval Ravikant
 -   💪 Total Recall by Arnold Schwarzenegger
 -   🇺🇸 Alexander Hamilton	by	Ron Chernow
 -	💫 Principles	by	Ray Dalio